CoderAdityaArora/codealpha__tasks/README.md

 This repository contains the Python projects completed as part of the CodeAlpha Python Programming Internship.

 ## Task 1: Hangman Game
+A simple game which is made using python fundamentals

 ### Description
 A simple text-based Hangman game where the player guesses a hidden word one letter at a time.
 The player has a maximum of 6 incorrect guesses to find the correct word.